Official ZPE/YASS documentationCompiling

 -r ZAC is used, this is the first part of running the program.
 This means

-that each time the program is run these three steps need to be run before it can
+that each time the program is run these four steps need to be run before it can

 actually be run through the runtime or interpreter.
 It isn't slow, it just isn't as